Longtime orchestra member Paul Kasameyer, age 70, passed away suddenly on March 22, 2014, while bicycling in Arizona with his wife, Ann, and friends.

 He received a PhD in geophysics from MIT and worked at LLNL for nearly 40 years.
 He is survived by his wife of 48 years; their three children, Karen, Amy, and Alan Kasameyer; and five grandchildren.

 Many donations to the Symphony’s music fund were made in memory of Paul, and in 2017 the Kasameyer family donated a set of four beautiful professional hammered-copper timpani to the Symphony in his memory.
 The matched set of four kettledrums made their debut with LAS in December 2017, a gift from Ann Kasameyer and her children, Karen, Amy, and Alan.
 Ann wrote, “We are delighted to purchase the timpani for the Symphony.
 As you

 all know, being involved with LAS was a really important part of Paul’s life here in Livermore.
 I’m looking forward to hearing them in concert.”

 (added in July 2014:)

-Orchestra members have been notified—in July— that December concert music is already available.
+Orchestra members were notified in July 2014 that December concert music was already available.
 Music director Lara Webber explained that, “Thanks to the extraordinary generosity of the Kasameyer family, and the music library fund they have created, [our librarian] has already purchased

 musical materials for most of the repertoire we will perform this season.
 Wow!”

-Ann Kasameyer reports that her daughter Karen said when told about this, “Dad would have been so pleased with this donation.”
+Ann Kasameyer reported that her daughter Karen said when told about this, “Dad would have been so pleased with this donation.”

 © Livermore-Amador Symphony Association